 Whether you need to secure donations, get people behind a cause, encourage sign-ups or raise awareness, video can be a powerful tool to help your charity move people to take action.
 However, if you are like many of the third sector organisations we have worked with, you also need to manage your stakeholders, prove your value to donors and not be seen to be investing too much in your brand.

-Our charity video production service is designed to help you create that perfect, emotive, viral-worthy video, without breaking the bank – we offer a 15% discount on all our video production services to charities.
+Our charity video production service is designed to help you create that perfect, emotive, viral-worthy video, without breaking the bank.
 View examples of our work below, or keep reading for our charity video production tips.
 Or, if you are ready to get started, contact our managing director, Jamie, to discuss your project.

 We help charities with branding videos, case studies, hard-hitting documentaries and campaign videos.
 Our DBS-checked team is sensitive and adept at working with vulnerable people.
 They are also experienced at filming in even the most challenging environments, from prisons to ships on the open water to tightly controlled laboratories that require hazmat gear.